MessageBird Alternatives: A No-Code WhatsApp Alternative to MessageBird and Bird Competitors

 What is the best MessageBird alternative for WhatsApp?

 The best MessageBird alternative for WhatsApp depends on your goal.
-If WhatsApp bulk sending is the job, a focused no-code tool like WaBulkSend fits best, because it runs on the same official WhatsApp Business API with a flat plan from $29 a month, no per-message platform markup, no contact bundle, and no enterprise contract.
+If WhatsApp bulk sending is the job, a narrower no-code tool fits best.
+WaBulkSend is being built on the same official WhatsApp Business API with flat plans from $29 a month, no per-message platform markup, no contact bundle and no enterprise contract.
 If you need an all-in-one platform across SMS, email, payments, and a developer API, Bird itself or another enterprise engagement platform may suit you better.

 Is MessageBird the same as Bird?